rohithrathod99/ML_engineer_full_course/ML_algos/Linear_regression/All_about_Linear_regression.md

     - D - Learn more about R-squared

 13. <u>**Assumptions**</u>:
-    - Linear relationship b/w y and x.
+    - Linear relationship b/w y and x, meaning, y should be directly or inversely porpotional to each other, in other terms relation between these two var can be shown by a stragiht line.
-    - Small or no multicollinearity b/w ind var
+    - Small or no multicollinearity b/w ind var, meaning, there should not be any corellation b/w ind vars.
     - Homogeneity of variance: The error term doesn't change much or is constant as the value of ind var changes.
     - The error terms must be normally distributed.
     - No autocorellation in error terms.
+    - Each observation/row is ind of each other

 ## Implementation of Simple LR